 The Washington Anti-Trafficking Advisory Committee, which is dedicated to identifying and rescuing trafficking victims, providing social services and immigration relief to victims, and fully investigating and prosecuting traffickers.

 Members of the staff lead specific initiatives, including:

 Rebecca Cohen, Assistant U.S. Attorney - Hate Crimes Task Force

 Matthew Hampton, Assistant U.S. Attorney - Project Safe Childhood Coordinator

 Jessica Manca, Assistant U.S. Attorney - Project Safe Neighborhood Coordinator

-Rebecca Cohen and J. Tate London, Assistant U.S. Attorneys - Tribal Outreach Coordinators
+J. Tate London, Assistant U.S. Attorneys - Tribal Outreach Coordinator

 Catherine Crisham, Assistant U.S. Attorney - Washington Anti-Trafficking Advisory Committee

 The U.S. Attorney and Assistant U.S. Attorneys, along with other office staff, regularly speak at community meetings, local events and schools throughout Washington regarding the work of the officeUSAO as well as specific law enforcement or crime prevention issues of interest.
 To request a guest speaker contact Public Affairs Officer Emily Langlie at Emily.Langlie@usdoj.gov or 206-553-4110.